-- Risk Assessment matrix (risk level chart) is provided on page 2, and is simple to learn, easy to use and apply when assessing hazards and risks onsite
+- Risk Assessment matrix (risk level chart) is provided on and is simple to learn, easy to use and apply when assessing hazards and risks onsite

-- Silica Dust Risk Assessment sheet on page 3 to comply with health and safety laws and Australian/New Zealand Standards
+- Silica Dust Risk Assessment sheet to comply with health and safety laws and Australian/New Zealand Standards

 - Job/Task Steps - logical and easy to follow step by step job processes are listed throughout the SWMS